-Any specialized MMTS must have fewer functions than any general-purpose MMTS; its information files must be oriented to specific subject fields.
-Provisions must be made to maintain the system by personnel of not very high qualification in any computer installation.
+Any specialised MMTS must have fewer functions than any general-purpose MMTS; its information files must be oriented to specific subject fields.
+Provisions should also be made so that the system may be maintained by personnel of not very high qualification on any computer configuration.

-TWO-STAGE ORGANIZATION OF INFORMATION FILES
+TWO-STAGE ORGANISATION OF INFORMATION FILES

-Such factors as speed of translation and ease of the linguists' interaction with the system during its development and operation are of great importance for the commercial MMTSs.
+Such factors as speed of translation and ease of the linguists' interaction with the system during its development and operation are of great importance for the commercial MMTS.

 Obviously it is impossible to select the information representation form that might be equally suitable for a human being and a computer.
-As a means of settling this discrepancy, provision is made to ensure a two-stage organization of the information files in the AMPAR and NERPA systems.
-This implies that two files, a linguistic information file (LIF) and machine information file (MIF), as well as converters of information from one form to another are created.
-Both files are stored in the computer memory, amended and updated using a mini-computer.
-Each array is divided into a number of subfiles by functional and technological indices.
+As a means of settling this discrepancy, provision is made to ensure a twostage organisation of the information files in the AMPAR and NERPA systems.
+This implies that two files, a linguistic information file (LIF) and a machine information file (MIF), as well as converters of information from one form to another are created.
+Both files are stored in the computer memory, the LIF being amended and updated using a mini-computer.
+Each file is divided into a number of subfiles by functional and technological characteristics.

-Information is stored in LIF in the form of words and word combinations in the source and target languages with the aid of the convenient mnemonic codes and a language for programming the specific algorithms.
-LIF consists of subfiles of separate words and word combinations, unambiguous words and grammar.
+Information is stored in LIF in the form of words and word combinations in the source and target languages with the aid of convenient mnemonic codes and a programming language of specific algorithms.
+L1F consists of subfiles of separate words and word combinations, ambiguous words, and grammar.

-In MIF the information coding technique and information arrangement is selected with due regard for the most efficient data processing by the system programs.
-MIF contains subfiles of the source and target dictionaries, homography tables, word combinations, subprograms for translation of any compound word combination and ambiguous words as well grammatical subprograms.
+In MIF information coding technique and information arrangement are selected with a due regard for the most efficient data processing by the system programs.
+MIF contains subfiles of the source and target dictionaries, homography tables, word combinations, translation equivalents, subprograms for translation of any compound word combination and ambiguous words, as well as grammatical subprograms.

-Each element in LIF (a dictionary entry or scheme) is accompanied by Keys indicating that the entry belongs to a specific subject field.
-The said keys also indicate a creation date or entry update date, etc. A service routine periodically selects an entry matching against the prespecified key from LIF and forms an update file to be further handled by the converter, mapping each entry of LIF onto one or several entries of MIF and writes it into the MIF subfile.
+Each element in LIF (a dictionary entry or a scheme) is accompanied by keys indicating that the entry belongs to a specific subject field.
+The said keys also indicate an entry creation or update date, etc. A service routine periodically selects an entry matching the prespecified key from LIF and forms an update file to be further handled by the converter, mapping each entry of LIF onto one or several entries of MIF and writing it it into the MIF subfile.

-Use of the two-stage organization of information files allows us:
+Use of the two-stage organisation of information files allows us:

-- to simplify considerably the linguists' work with the system due to elimination of information having a non-linguistic nature, and also due to the fact that the linguists are relieved from taking into account all links that arise when information on each word is embedded into several subfiles of the system - to decrease the number of errors in MIF which are associated with coding mistakes and data transfer to the machine-readable medium - to form several subject field MIFs using a single LIF - to exchange information with automated dictionaries.
+- to simplify considerably the linguists' work with the system due to elimination of information having a non-linguistic nature and also due to the fact that the linguists are relieved from taking into account all links that arise when information on each word is embedded in several subfiles of the system,

+- to decrease the number of errors in MIF which are associated with coding mistakes and data transfer onto the machine-readable medium,

+- to exchange information with automated dictionaries.

-SUBJECT FIELD INFORMATION FILES
+SUBJECT-FIELD INFORMATION FILES

-Each element of a linguistic information file in an MMTS may consist of several fields related to different subject fields and containing various information.
-Each field like this has a subject field code.
+Each element of a linguistic information file in MMTS may consist of several fields related to different subject fields and containing various information.
+Each such field has a subject field code.

-While MIF is formed, MIF entries that have the identical subject codes are grouped into separate field blocks (dictionaries, tables) in each MIF subfile.
-The aggregate of blocks related to one subject field is called the subject field information file (SFF) .
-A special role is played by the base information file (BIF) of the common vocabulary file.
+While MIF is formed, entries that have identical subject codes are grouped into separate subject-field blocks (dictionaries, tables) in each MIF subfile.
+The aggregate of blocks related to one subject field is called the subject-field information file (SFF).
+A special role is played by the base information file (B1F), or the common vocabulary file.